Growing Peperomias: How to Care for Radiator Plants

 One of the most common diseases of peperomias is root and stem rot, which is caused by fungi and oomycetes in the Pythium and Phytophthora genera.

-These pathogens need moisture to thrive, so the first thing to do is reduce watering.
-Then, nab yourself a fungicide that contains the beneficial bacteria Bacillus amyloliquefaciens strain d747.
+Reduce watering and use a fungicide that contains the beneficial bacteria Bacillus amyloliquefaciens strain d747.

 This bacteria works its way into the soil and prevents these pathogens from becoming established.
 It also kills them when they are present on the stems and leaves.